 1. Go on fun amusement park rides at Playland, and enjoy sugary treats like churros and mini doughnuts.

-2. Find a spot on the beaches of English Bay to watch the firework displays presented by Honda Celebration of Light.
+2. Find a spot on the beaches of English Bay to watch the firework displays presented by Honda Celebration of Light during the summer.

 3. Sunbathe and play beach volleyball at Kitsilano Beach.

-4. Tackle moderate hiking trails like Quarry Rock to enjoy the view at the peak and get some fresh air.
+4. Tackle moderate hiking trails like the Deep Cove Lookout Trail to enjoy the view at the peak and get some fresh air.

 5. Get wet at the Granville Water Park.
 There are two slides and multiple sprays and fountains available.
-Or here's some of ChatterBlock's favourite spray parks in Metro Vancouver.
+Also check out some of ChatterBlock's favourite spray parks in Metro Vancouver.

 6. Go on a trip to Granville Island to dine on the patio of restaurants and explore the marketplace.